Click one of the links below to view the policy:

 General Internet Rules:

-- First time users are required to read/comply with the Library Internet Access Policy/Internet Use Agreement.
+- First time users are required to read/comply with the Computer and Internet Use Policy/Internet Use Agreement.

 - In all library services, the patron agrees to the Library Rules and Regulations.